 Apache 2.0 licensed.
 Swift + Go, fully tested.
 Built on the battle-tested mautrix/gmessages library for the Google Messages protocol.

 Download OpenMessage.dmg, open it, and drag to Applications.
-On first launch, right-click → Open to bypass Gatekeeper (it's unsigned).

 The app walks you through pairing with your phone — scan a QR code and you're done.